dcsil/dream-team/team/expectations.md

 In case of emergency, we have the group’s collected phone numbers pinned in a slack channel for texting and calling.
 This channel of communication is meant only for specific and rare cases.

-Our primary goal with these expectations for communications to promote a positive, cohesive, blameless culture within our group.
+Our primary goal with these expectations for communications is to promote a positive, cohesive, blameless culture within our group.
 We are all here to support each other.
 We are a TEAM!
 Not just a group.

 ### **Meetings**: